 Smith played at Motlow State Community College.
 In his sophomore season, he hit .380 and finished in the top 10 in batting average in the TJCCAA.
 Smith's career ended prematurely due to two shoulder surgeries.

-Aaron and his wife, Lindsey reside in Murfreesboro, Tenn. with their two sons Garon and Corbin.
+Aaron and his wife, Lindsey, reside in Murfreesboro, Tenn.
+They have three children: Garon, Corbin, and Lyla.